 If you receive other sources of income, such as Canada Pension Plan disability benefits and WorkSafeBC benefit payments, your long-term disability plan payments may be reduced by the benefit payment amounts.

-Because you accumulate service while receiving long-term disability benefits, we will send you a pension adjustment statement each year.
+Because you accumulate service while receiving disability benefits, we will send you a pension adjustment statement each year.
 You will need to submit this statement with your income tax return.

 Receiving disability benefits from a long-term disability plan that is not approved